FalconPilot/web-gungame/README.md

-# web-gungame
+# Gun game

-Some guy on the internet thought it was a good idea, so I started working on it
+This project still needs a proper name, that I haven't found yet.